cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :figclass: align-center

 The **Compatibility** tab defines sets of services, hardware types, and image types that are allowed for use in a cluster.
-Services not in the list specified in this section are not allowed to be placed on the cluster.
+Services not in the list specified in this section cannot be placed on the cluster.
 Loom will not automatically pull in service dependencies, so the full set of compatible services must be defined.
-Hardware types not in the list specified in this section are not allowed to be used in the cluster.
-Similarly, image types not in the list specified in this section are not allowed to be used in the cluster.
+Hardware types not in the list specified in this section cannot be used in the cluster.
+Similarly, image types not in the list specified in this section cannot to be used in the cluster.
 Services, hardware types, and image types can all be added by selecting an element from the drop down menu and clicking the button next to the box.
 To remove an element, press the '-' next to the element you want removed.